MicrosoftDocs/windows-ai-docs/docs/windows-ml/get-onnx-model.md

 ---
 author: rosanevallim
-title: Get ONNX models for Windows ML
+title: ONNX models
-description: Windows ML evaluates models in the ONNX format, allowing you to interchange models between various ML frameworks and tools. ms.author: rovalli ms.date: 4/1/2019 ms.topic: article
+description: Windows ML evaluates models in the ONNX format, allowing you to interchange models between various ML frameworks and tools. ms.author: rovalli ms.date: 5/23/2019 ms.topic: article
-keywords: windows 10, windows ai, windows ml, winml, windows machine learning ms.localizationpriority: medium
+keywords: windows 10, windows ai, windows ml, winml, windows machine learning, onnx ms.localizationpriority: medium
 ---

-# Get ONNX models for Windows ML
+# ONNX models

-Windows ML evaluates models in the [Open Neural Network Exchange (ONNX)](https://onnx.ai) format.
-ONNX is an open format for ML models, allowing you to interchange models between various [ML frameworks and tools](http://onnx.ai/supported-tools).
+Windows Machine Learning supports models in the [Open Neural Network Exchange (ONNX)](https://onnx.ai/) format.

+ONNX is an open format for ML models, allowing you to interchange models between various [ML frameworks and tools](https://onnx.ai/supported-tools).

+There are several ways in which you can obtain a model in the ONNX format, including:

+- [ONNX Model Zoo](https://github.com/onnx/models): Contains several pre-trained ONNX models for different types of tasks.
+Download a version that is supported by Windows ML and you are good to go!

+- [Native export from ML training frameworks](https://onnx.ai/supported-tools): Several training frameworks support native export functionality to ONNX, like Chainer, Caffee2, and PyTorch, allowing you to save your trained model to specific versions of the ONNX format.
+In addition, services such as [Azure Machine Learning Service](https://azure.microsoft.com/services/machine-learning-service/) and [Azure Custom Vision](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier) also provide native ONNX export.
+    - To learn how to train and export an ONNX model in the cloud using Custom Vision, check out [Tutorial: Use an ONNX model from Custom Vision with Windows ML (preview)](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/custom-vision-onnx-windows-ml).
+    - To learn how to train and export ONNX models from PyTorch, go to: [NEED LINK from SVC](TODO)

+- [Convert existing models using WinMLTools](https://docs.microsoft.com/windows/ai/windows-ml/convert-model-winmltools): This Python package allows models to be converted from several training framework formats to ONNX.
+As a developer, you can specify which version of ONNX you would like to convert your model to, depending on which builds of Windows your application targets.
+If you are not familiar with Python, you can use [Windows ML's UI-based Dashboard](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Tools/WinMLDashboard) to easily convert your models with just a few clicks.

 > [!IMPORTANT]
-> Windows ML requires ONNX models, [version 1.2](https://github.com/onnx/onnx/tree/rel-1.2.2) or higher.

-To get an ONNX model to use with Windows ML, you can:

-- Download a pre-trained ONNX model from the [ONNX Model Zoo](https://github.com/onnx/models).
-- Train your own model with services like [Azure Custom Vision Service](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier), [Azure Machine Learning](https://azure.microsoft.com/overview/machine-learning/), or [VS Tools for AI](https://visualstudio.microsoft.com/downloads/ai-tools-vs/), and export to ONNX format.
-    - To learn how to train a model in the cloud using Custom Vision, check out [Tutorial: Use an ONNX model from Custom Vision with Windows ML (preview)](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/custom-vision-onnx-windows-ml).
-- Convert models trained in other ML frameworks into ONNX format with [WinMLTools](convert-model-winmltools.md) converters or the [ONNX tutorials](https://github.com/onnx/tutorials).
+> Not all ONNX versions are supported by Windows ML.
+In order to know which ONNX versions are officially supported in the Windows versions targeted by your application, please check the [release notes].

-Once you have an ONNX model, you'll [integrate the model](integrate-model.md) into your app's code, and then, you'll be able use machine learning in your Windows apps and devices!
+Once you have an ONNX model, you'll [integrate the model](https://docs.microsoft.com/windows/ai/windows-ml/integrate-model) into your app's code, and then you'll be able use machine learning in your Windows apps and devices!

 [!INCLUDE [help](../includes/get-help.md)]